Shairam/ballerina-sp-tracing/README.md

 The student data are stored in the local mysql database.
 The sql file has been included in the repo for your ease.
+Run this sql file to create the database locally.

+The config file is also included in the repo for the configurations to be made to send traces to zipkin.

+There are two files namely records.bal and main.bal.

+records.bal is the service provider. main.bal is the client to make RPCs.